Introducing Kubectl with Oracle Cloud Native Environment

 Objectives

-This lab introduces kubectl, a widely used command-line tool for interacting with a Kubernetes cluster.
-Beginning with why it is helpful to learn about it, the lab will also introduce some basic kubectl commands that help to understand any services deployed on a Kubernetes cluster, for example:
+This tutorial introduces kubectl, a widely used command-line tool for interacting with a Kubernetes cluster.
+Beginning with why it is helpful to learn about it, the tutorial will also introduce some basic kubectl commands that help to understand any services deployed on a Kubernetes cluster, for example:

 • location of the configuration file